poteto/hiring-without-whiteboards/README.md

 - [Webflow](https://webflow.com) | San Francisco, CA & Remote | Short take-home challenge, followed by a paid 3-5 day freelance contract project
 - [Weebly](http://careers.weebly.com) | San Francisco, CA; Scottsdale, AZ; New York, NY | Phone screens (30 min to 1 hour) by a recruiter, an engineering manager (focused on your past experiences), an engineer (focused on system / db / api design).
 Followed by a paid 3 day onsite where you work on a project and then present it to a team of engineers.
 - [Weedmaps](https://weedmaps.com/careers) | Irvine, CA; Denver, CO; Tucson, AZ; Madrid, Spain; Remote | Phone screen, Group interview, and possible code review
-- [Welcome](https://github.com/pineapplehq/hiring-exercises) | Remote, NYC, PDX | Phone/Zoom interview, followed by short async/take-home project, and then a review and virtual meet-n-greet with the team
+- [Welcome](https://github.com/pineapplehq/hiring-exercises) | Remote / NYC / PDX | Phone/Zoom interview, followed by short async/take-home project, and then a review and virtual meet-n-greet with the team
 - [wemake.services](https://wemake.services) | Remote | Short unpaid take-home challenge, code review, portfolio discussion
 - [Wend](https://www.wend.nl) | Amsterdam, Netherlands | Face to face interview followed by a take-home assignment
 - [Weploy](https://www.weployapp.com/join-our-team/) | Melbourne, Australia; Sydney, Australia | Phase 1: Face to face interview to get to know the candidate.
 Phase 2: Problem solving session that involves designing a solution to a real-world problem followed by 1/2 day of pairing with a senior dev on implementing the proposed solution.